 The scholarship is transferred to the Friends of Tonga Local Program Manager who will personally pay the associated fees to assure that all donations are appropriately handled.
 FOT will receive receipt of payment which will be posted in our annual financial report to ensure transparency and fidelity.

-Our goal for the 2019 school year was to award 4 scholarships.
-Thanks to your generous donations we were able to award 11 scholarships!
-To learn more about the 2019 scholarship recipients or to support their continued education, please click here.
+Thanks to your generous donations we were able to award 13 scholarships in 2020.
+To learn more about the 2020 scholarship recipients or to support their continued education, please click here.

-The 2020 Friends of Tonga Scholarship is now live.
-To access the application, eligibility requirements, and instructions click here.
+The 2020 Friends of Tonga Scholarship is now closed.
+To view the 2020 application, eligibility requirements, and instructions click here.

-To promote better understanding of other cultures, Friends of Tonga connects Tongan schools to schools in the U.S. Students will write letters back and forth to share information about their culture and lifestyle.
+To promote better understanding of other cultures and provide meaningful writing practice, Friends of Tonga connects Tongan schools to international schools.
+Students write letters back and forth to share information about their culture and lifestyle.

-So far, Friends of Tonga is exchanging letters with three US Schools in Maryland and Colorado, and Tongan schools in Fahefa, Kolonga, Mu'a and the Tongan side school.
-Tongan and American students have been enjoying exchanging letters and learning about the cultures in the other countries.
+Currently, Friends of Tonga is exchanging letters with three US Schools in Maryland, Colorado, and California and Tongan schools in Fahefa, Kolonga, and Tufu Vai, along with the Tongan Language School in Australia.
+Tongan and International students have been enjoying exchanging letters and learning about the cultures in the other countries.

-FOT plans to expand this program to more Tongan and American (or International) elementary schools.
-We are currently looking for 2 Tongan Elementary classes, 1 Tongan Middle School, and one American Kindergarten If you are interesting in participating in this project please contact us!
+FOT would love to expand this program to more Tongan and international elementary schools.
+We are currently looking for 1 Tongan Elementary class.
+If you are interested in participating in this project please use the "contact us" link or at email@example.com!
 If you are interested in learning more, check out our Pen Pal Resource Page.
-If you are interested in supporting this project by donating towards postage, please click here.

-To meet this need, Friends of Tonga is creating a resource bank of videos in which English speakers record themselves reading stories.
-With these videos, Tongan teachers or parents can have at their fingertips a variety of read alouds to provide their students or children.
+To meet this need, Friends of Tonga has created a resource library of videos in which English speakers record themselves reading stories.
+All books have been authorized by the authors and publishers for use.
+Also, the video library is housed on the FoT website and can be accessed free-of-charge.
+Currently the library consists of 79 videos; however, FoT presently has permission to record over 200 books and is projected to have over 100 read alouds available by the end of 2021.
+This project has increased through collaboration with the UMBC TESOL Department, Shriver Peaceworker Program, and local educators who voluntarily record the read alouds and develop the accompanying resources.
+With these videos, in an area where resources are limited, Tongan teachers or parents can have at their fingertips a variety of read alouds to provide to their students or children.
 It is our goal that these videos will promote a stronger love of reading in Tonga and improve students’ English reading and comprehension skills.

 Each video will be accompanied by materials that teachers can use in their classrooms that provide English practice in vocabulary development, reading comprehension and writing skills.

 You can access our Video Library here.
-If you are interested in becoming a part of this project, you can access our Read Aloud Guide here.
+If you are interested in becoming a part of this project, you can contact us at firstname.lastname@example.org and you can access our Read Aloud Guide here.